Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Longspear** (standard, at-will) ● **Weapon**
 > Reach 2; +7 vs AC; 5 damage.
 > **Heart of the Legion**
-> When adjacent to at least two apefolk allies, the apefolk infantry receives a +1 power bonus to all defenses.
+> When adjacent to an ally, the apefolk infantry receives a +1 power bonus to all defenses.

 > #### Apefolk Signifier